jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     Slaves: list-of-slaves

-When this field  is present, the next  lines hold all slave  links associated to the master link of the alternative.
+When this field is  present, the next lines hold all the names  and links of the slaves associated to the master of the group link.
 There is one slave per line.
-Each line contains one space, the  link of the slave alternative, another space, and the path to the slave link.
+Each line contains one space, the name of the slave, another space, and the link of the slave.

     Status: status